 Our students develop interpersonal, public speaking, and academic skills through the Portfolio Assessment Program—a system of self-assessment, goal-setting, and accountability.

-Building a Portfolio is a year-long process that reinforces the study habits that lead to academic excellence:
+Building a Portfolio is a year-long process that reinforces the study habits that lead to academic excellence.
+All students:

-- All students set personal goals for academic and civic achievement and hold themselves responsible for living up to high expectations.
+- Set personal goals for academic and civic achievement and hold themselves responsible for living up to high expectations.

-- They compile a record of academic work, behavioral performance, and community service and prepare special academic projects for inclusion in their portfolios.
-Under teacher supervision, students use established rubrics to measure, analyze, and reflect upon their performance throughout the school year.
+- Compile a record of academic work, behavioral performance, and community service and prepare special academic projects for inclusion in their portfolios.
+Under teacher supervision, they use established rubrics to measure, analyze, and reflect upon their performance throughout the school year.

-- They give a formal presentation of their Portfolio before a panel of faculty, staff, administrators and parents, providing details about their academic progress and examining personal growth through goal setting.
+- Give a formal presentation of their Portfolio before a panel, providing details about their academic progress and examining personal growth through goal setting.

 An exercise in public speaking, portfolio presentations demonstrate students’ rhetorical fluency and the ability to think on their feet, helping to fulfill the school’s goal to equip students with the skills they need to advocate for themselves and their communities.